Update: November 30, 2020

 Eight weeks prior to the Area Contest (December 6, 2020), if an Area has four or fewer assigned clubs in good standing, clubs can send the top two winners from each club speech contest to compete at the area speech contest.
 All clubs qualify to send TWO winners each to the Area Contest EXCEPT J85, J86, J87 who may send one contestant.

 Eight weeks prior to the Division Contests (January 3, 2021), if a Division has four or fewer assigned Areas, Areas can send two winners from Area Speech Contests on to compete in the Division contest.
 Areas can send top two winners from each Area speech contest to compete at the Division speech contest.
 Currently, the Divisions that qualify are: Division D, Division H and Division M.

 Since District 96 has 7 Divisions, Divisions can only send one winner on to compete in the District contest.

 At ALL contest levels, when sending the notification of winners to the next / higher contest level, be sure to list ALL of the contestants, not just the top three winners.
 Life happens and some competitors can't make it to the next level.
 Please be kind enough to leave an option for the next contestant in line to compete in that circumstance.
 See Notification form

-Makes sure you read The current Speech Contest Rulebook is the guide for the fall and spring contests.
+Makes sure you read The current Speech Contest Rulebook is the guide for the contests including CHECKLISTS.

 Remember to have FUN!
 Cheer your fellow Toastmasters on as they compete!